Jang Won-young: 2021–present: Ive, Music Bank, and solo activities

 Ive released their first studio album, I've Ive, in April 2023, on which Jang wrote two tracks, "Mine" and "Shine with Me".
 On August 18, she hosted the Friday night first concert of KCON LA 2023.
 A month later, Jang was announced to be the host for the 8th Asia Artist Awards with co-hosts Kang Daniel and Sung Han-bin, which would be held in December of that year.
-She was named by influencer marketing platform Lefty as the 13th top influencer of Paris Fashion Week, with her appearance generating an estimated media value of $3 million for Miu Miu.
+Following her appearance at Paris Fashion Week Spring/Summer 2024, Jang was named by influencer marketing platform Lefty as the 13th top influencer of Paris Fashion Week, with her appearance generating an estimated media value of $3 million for Miu Miu.
 On October 13, Ive released their extended play, I've Mine, on which Jang wrote the track "OTT".
 On November 26, it was announced that Jang would be hosting the 2023 KBS Music Bank Global Festival alongside Rowoon on December 15.

 On April 29, 2024, Ive released their second extended play Ive Switch, on which Jang wrote the track "Blue Heart", her fourth work as a solo lyricist.
 In an interview with Nylon, she stated that the song was inspired by her experiences in the entertainment industry, where women faced hyperscrutiny from media and fans.
 In September 2024, Jang was announced to be the host for 9th Asia Artist Awards, which would be held in December of the same year, with co-host Sung Han-bin.
 It was also confirmed in November 2024 that Jang would be hosting the 2024 KBS Music Bank Global Festival alongside Zico and Kim Young-dae on December 20.
 This marked her third consecutive year of hosting the KBS Year End Festival.